pluralsh/documentation/pages/api-reference/rest.md

 ---
-title: Plural GraphQl API
+title: REST API
 description: >-
-  Documentation about how to interact with the Plural GraphQl api directly.
+  Documentation about how to interact with our REST api.
 ---

 # REST API